arph226/BAE305-SP25-Lab1/README.md

 Discussion Question 2: Do the instruments agree in part 4 for the oscilliscope/function generator?
 Why?

 When measuring the amplitude and frequency, the instruments didn't produce the exact same values.
 However, the difference was so small, it could be counted as negligible and it can be determined that the values were more or less the same.

-Did you make any design decisions that had an impact on the results?
-How did they impact the results?
-What do the results mean?
+As we increased the frequency values, the amplitude of the sine wave decreased, when it should have remained the same since the voltage source did not change.

 Think about the lab exercises and make any interesting observation or analysis in this section too.
 Show that you learned something in this lab.